 Our choir rehearses on Tuesday evenings.
 Our choir members are actively involved in many of the church functions and also host events throughout the year.
 Our choir also attends and participates in concerts across the United States and Canada as part of the Serbian Singing Federation.
 Our choir has also represented our church in various non-denominational programs and performed for charitable causes.

 Our junior choir is for any child between the ages of 6 and 15 who wish to learn Orthodox Liturgical music and as well as folk Serbian songs.
 Practices are held on Sundays after Divine Liturgy and are under the direction of Janice Smargie.
 The Junior Choir has participated in the Serbian Singing Festival, as well as major feast days of the church.

-Sunday Church School classes are held after Holy Communion on Sundays for children of pre-kindergarten age through grade twelve from September until our Church’s Slava (Feast Day) in mid-May.
+Sunday Church School classes are held before liturgy on Sundays for children of pre-kindergarten age through grade twelve from September until our Church’s Slava (Feast Day) in mid-May.
 The curriculum is based on materials from the Orthodox Christian Education Commission.

 Our annual Church School Day Camp is held for 2 to 3 days during the summer onsite for all pre-school and upper school aged children.
 Our camp focuses on activities and lessons centering on a chosen theme or specific topic.
 Activities at day camp include morning prayer, religious instruction with our parish priest, and review of fundamentals, cooking, music, arts and crafts and games.